-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 Whitespark is more in-depth when compared to BrightLocal.

-Its local citation finder allows you do a deeper dive into your site’s local SEO, by finding where your site is across the competitor space.
+Its local citation finder allows you to dive deeper into your site’s local SEO by finding where your site is across the competitor space.

 To that end, it also lets you identify all of your competitor’s local SEO citations.

-In addition, part of its auditing capabilities allows it to track rankings through detailed reporting focused on distinct Google local positions such as the local pack, local finder, and, as well as detailed organic rankings reports from both Google and Bing.
+In addition, part of its auditing capabilities allows it to track rankings through detailed reporting focused on distinct Google local positions such as the local pack and local finder, as well as detailed organic rankings reports from both Google and Bing.

 19. Botify

-This tool is one of those in-depth tools that comes along once in a great while.

-For technical SEO, Botify is one of the most complete technical SEO tools available.
+Botify is one of the most complete technical SEO tools available.

 Its claim to fame includes the ability to reconcile search intent and technical SEO with its in-depth keywords analysis tool.

-It is possible to tie things like crawl budget and technical SEO elements that map to searcher intent.
+You can tie things like crawl budget and technical SEO elements that map to searcher intent.

-Not only that, it is possible to identify all the technical SEO factors that are contributing to ranking through its detailed technical analysis.
+Not only that, but it’s also possible to identify all the technical SEO factors that are contributing to ranking through Botify’s detailed technical analysis.

-In its detailed reporting, it is also possible to detect changes in how people are searching, regardless of the industry that you are focused on.
+In its detailed reporting, you can also use the tool to detect changes in how people are searching, regardless of the industry that you are focused on.

 The powerful part of Botify includes its in-depth reports that are capable of tying data to information that you can really act on.